praisethemoon/blog/src/posts/2023/12/type-c.md

 Everything is still under-development.
 The code generator is still being written.
 The VM needs major features such as GC, improved memory management, etc.
 So expect any release in mid-2024.
 I will be posting updates on the language here.
 So stay tuned.

+Additionally, I am writing an official book for Type-C, which will serve as language specification and guide, for both new and experienced programmers.
+The book will be available for free online, and will be (hopefully) published as a paperback.
+The book is still in the early stages of development, as I am doing so much work in parallel.

-I will keep posting about both the language and the virtual machine, so stay tuned.
+I will keep posting about the language, the virtual machine and the book here, so stay tuned!